nnnkit/all-docs-blogs/docs/javascript/fundamental/2-variable.md

 - Assign your name as the value of `name`.
 - Reassign the value `newUser` to `name`.
 - Set the value of `isAdmin` to `true`.
-- Prompt the values of all the three variables.
+- Alert the values of all the three variables.

 #### Assignment and re-assignment